Chief Wahoo: Alternative logos

-In recent years, the Indians have also introduced alternative logos: a block-letter "C", a script-letter "I", and the word "Indians" written in script.
+The Indians introduced alternative logos: a block-letter "C", a script-letter "I", and the word "Indians" written in script.
 In 2013, the organization officially changed the primary logo from Chief Wahoo to the recently introduced block "C".
 Previously, team spokesman Bob DiBiasio had described the block-C logo as alternative to Chief Wahoo: "We have added a logo, the block C, recently in addition to the Wahoo logo and the script 'Indians'.
 Fans of the team have alternative ways to express their support."
 In 2002, DiBiasio described an Indians hat with the letter "I" in similar terms, as official merchandise that provides an alternative without Chief Wahoo.
 Owner Larry Dolan had said the alternative logos are "another marketing tool" and "it's not true" that they are a means of phasing out Chief Wahoo.
 The Encyclopedia of Sports Management and Marketing has described the new hats and team mascot Slider as "an effort to distance the franchise from the controversy".